mih-kopylov/spring-web-version/README.md

 Default minimal API version is 1.
 That means if a request comes with version 0 then an `ru.mihkopylov.spring.version.exception.UnsupportedVersionException` will be thrown.

 Minimal API version can be configured via `spring.mvc.versioning.apiMinVersion=10` property

+# Contribute

+Please do contribute!
+Issues and pull requests are welcome.

+Thank you for your help!